 Essential Sri Lanka Travel Tips

-Where to Stay in Sri Lanka
+Where To Stay In Sri Lanka

-- Galle and Unawatuna: The Kaju Green Ecolodge in Unawatuna is a contemporary and beautiful hotel just outside of town.
+• Galle and Unawatuna: The Kaju Green Ecolodge in Unawatuna is a contemporary and beautiful hotel just outside of town.
 Their stunning pool and outdoor terrace are the best features.

-- Adam’s Peak: The Pine Trees Homestay is simple and elegant and tucked right into the hills behind Adam’s Peak.
+• Adam’s Peak: The Pine Trees Homestay is simple and elegant and tucked right into the hills behind Adam’s Peak.

-- Ella: The Ella Ecolodge is a gorgeous wooden treehouse structure surrounded by green.
+• Ella: The Ella Ecolodge is a gorgeous wooden treehouse structure surrounded by green.
 It’s right along the Ella railway and has pristine mountain views.

-- Sigiriya Rock: The Green Edge Residences hotel near Sigiriya Rock is surrounded by a lush and beautiful garden.
+• Sigiriya Rock: The Green Edge Residences hotel near Sigiriya Rock is surrounded by a lush and beautiful garden.
 Its location is excellent.

-How to Get To and Around Sri Lanka
+How To Get To And Around Sri Lanka

 To get to Sri Lanka, you’ll need to fly into the main airport in Katunayake to the north of Colombo.
 Flights are generally consistent throughout the year.

 Within the country, the best way to travel is by train.
 Both locals and tourists alike take the famous and scenic Sri Lanka train rides through the lush green landscape.
-Trains are affordable, can be relatively comfortable, and were our favourite mode of transportation in Sri Lanka.
+Trains are affordable, can be relatively comfortable, and are our favourite mode of transportation in Sri Lanka.

 Visas

 Although this country has previously not been on every traveler’s radar, tourism in Sri Lanka is on the rise.
-There are so many amazing places to visit in Sri Lanka and by visiting sustainably, you can really help the local communities while on your trip.
+There are so many amazing places to visit in Sri Lanka, and by visiting sustainably, you can really help the local communities while on your trip.

 Although recent events in Sri Lanka might discourage tourists from visiting, the country remains one of the friendly locals and peaceful lands despite isolated acts of violence.
 We highly recommend you add this incredible country to your bucket list.